-Once you’re registered you’re then able to file your tax return.
+Once you’re registered you can then file your tax return.
 You do this by filling out the Self Assessment tax return form either online or on paper - though the government is looking to do away with paper tax returns at some point in the future, so keep that in mind.

 Tax return deadlines

-Once you’ve filed your tax return you then need to pay the tax you owe.
-The deadline is usually the same as the final date for online Self Assessment tax returns, so the deadline for paying your 2018/19 tax is January 31 2020.
+Once you’ve filed your tax return, you then need to pay the tax you owe.
+The deadline is usually the same as the final date for online Self Assessment tax returns, so the deadline for paying your 2019/20 tax is 31 January 2021.

 Filling in your Self Assessment tax return

-To fill in your tax return you’ll need information about all the income you’ve received throughout the tax year, as well as information about expenses you want to deduct from your tax return.
+To fill in your tax return you’ll need information about all the income you’ve received throughout the tax year, as well as information about expenses you want to deduct.

-It’s important to keep a record of all your income and expenses so that you can easily find it when it comes time to fill in your tax return.
+It’s important to keep a record of all your income and expenses so that you can easily find it when you come to fill in your return.

 You’ll also need your UTR (unique taxpayer reference) number, which is assigned to you when you register for Self Assessment.
 It’s usually printed on communications from HMRC regarding your tax return, but keep a note of it somewhere safe so you can easily find it when the time comes.